This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Raft, sinuous | Netsunagari, Netsuranari

-A woodland tree is harmed by a storm and blown over, shattering the branches on the downhill side, in the realistic scenario that this style aims to imitate.
+A woodland tree is harmed by a storm and blown over, shattering the branches on the downhill side, in the realistic scenario this style aims to imitate.

 The remaining branches (growing vertically from the undamaged side of the trunk) eventually grow to seem like new trees joined by the old trunk as roots form from the trunk lying on the soil.

-In bonsai, a one-sided tree is wired and placed branchless side down, horizontally on the soil.
+In bonsai, a wrong tree is wired and placed branchless side down, horizontally on the soil.
 The growth of roots is aided by nicking the bark to reveal the cambium layer on the bottom of the trunk and then dusting it with rooting powder.

 A curved trunk produces a fascinating pattern of trees resembling a little grove than a straight trunk, typically resulting in a straight line of trees.